 For example, managers can easily take the call to switch to a cheaper power alternative or re-arrange the mix of skilled and unskilled workers to save on labor costs.
-Since the changes can be imposed in a short period they are classified as controllable costs.
+Since the changes can be imposed in a short period, they are classified as controllable costs.
 On the contrary, the rentals of a factory are pre-determined and subject to lease binding for a fixed period.
 They are, therefore, uncontrollable costs.

 Ability to Influence Costs

 For example, every business must pay some statutory taxes to the government.
-The tax expenditure subsequently depends upon the rate of tax imposed, turnover thresholds and other factors not controlled by the business.
+The tax expenditure subsequently depends upon the rate of tax imposed, turnover thresholds, and other factors not controlled by the business.

 Level of Hierarchy Making Decision

 Additionally, examining the level of decision-making authority is a sure-shot check to determine the extent of controllability of cost.
-In other words, higher up the delegated authority the less likely will it be for an item of expense to be controllable.
+In other words, the higher up the delegated authority the less likely will it be for an item of expense to be controllable.

 For example, the higher-ups would not like to concern themselves with the rate per liter of fuel used in production or to decide between two transporters.
-However, decisions like the lease of a factory, insurance costs, advertisement expenditure, customer discounts offered are all major decisions and certainly not taken by the production managers.
+However, decisions like the lease of a factory, insurance costs, advertisement expenditure, and customer discounts are all major decisions and certainly not taken by the production managers.

 Accounting for Controllable Cost

 Controllable costs are accounted for in the “Costing” or “Trading” P&L account.
 In summary, the costing P&L accounts for all the income and expenditure directly related to production.
 Also, a sharp distinction is made while recording controllable and uncontrollable costs.
 As a result, this enables clear visibility of the impact variable and fixed costs have on the profits.
-The distinction also enables quick calculation of margins thus facilitating prompt pricing decisions.
+The distinction also enables quick calculation of margins, thus facilitating prompt pricing decisions.